michaeltao0713/arch-docs/02_Installation/01_Installing-Arch.md

 Other: `man-db`, `man-pages` for manual pages for your commands

-My Extras: `sudo`, so you can allow your user to run with admin permissions
+My Extras: `sudo`, so you can allow your user to run with admin permissions.
+Install `btrfs-progs` if you are using a btrfs filesystem for root.

 Run `pacstrap` and it'll take a couple minutes probably